oschrenk/notes/java+portlets.markdown

 ## Portlet Lifecycle

-The lifecycle of a portlet is a little more complet than that of a servlet.
+The lifecycle of a portlet is a little more complex than that of a servlet.

 	Servlet
 		init(ServletConfig config) throws ServletException<br />
 		service(ServletRequest req, ServletResponse res) throws ServletException, IOException<br />
 		void destroy()

-This is because on page (which can be rendered throuigh one servlet) can consist of multiple portlets.
+This is because on page (which can be rendered through one servlet) can consist of multiple portlets.
 When clicking/interacting with one portlet, the triggered action has to be processed only by the one portlet.

 Therefore the portlet standard defines two phases, the **Render-Phase** and the **Action-Phase**.